 After admission to the Master of Education program, an individualized program of study will be developed by the student and advisor.
-A Program of Study form must be completed and submitted to the graduate school.
+The program of choice will be communicated to the Office of the Registrar so that each student can monitor course needs and registration in My.Carthage.

 Individuals are required to enroll in courses at the 5000 level or above.
 No continuing education credits will be counted toward a master’s degree.